 Stainless steel peels are sturdy, but they are heavy.
 Aluminum peels aren’t as sturdy, but they are lighter.
 Commercial kitchens usually opt for aluminum because they constantly use them, and the weight matters.
 But for the home chef that’s probably making a few pizzas at a time, the weight may not be an issue.

 The main drawback of a metal peel is that dough sticks to the surface.
-You have to use flour or cornmeal (our preference) to keep the pizza from sticking and even then they still sometimes stick to the surface.
+You have to use flour or cornmeal (our preference) or semolina to keep the pizza from sticking and even then they still sometimes stick to the surface.

 Some metal peels are perforated so that you can shake off the excess flour before putting it in the oven.
 If you have too much flour to prevent sticking, it burns in the oven and leaves a bitter taste on the crust.